hunter-teacher-cert/csci70900-summer2021/resources/readme.md

 # General Resources

+## Miscellany:

-cheatsheet for gh-flavored markdown is the digital version of a cardstock version that comes in the edu pack you can request for your school. (gh will send you enough swag for all of your CS students...)
+* cheatsheet for gh-flavored markdown is the digital version of a cardstock version that comes in the edu pack you can request for your school. (gh will send you enough swag for all of your CS students...)

 * * *

+## Readme vs Readme

 Wanna get rid of that README.md file in your work repo?
 Read on...